 A simple (but flexible enough for most uses) particle system is provided.
-Particle systems are used to simulate complex physical effects such as sparks, fire, magic particles, smoke, mist, magic, etc.
+Particle systems are used to simulate complex physical effects, such as sparks, fire, magic particles, smoke, mist, etc.

 The idea is that a “particle” is emitted at a fixed interval and with a fixed lifetime.
 During its lifetime, every particle will have the same base behavior.
-What makes every particle different and provides a more organic look is the “randomness” associated to each parameter.
+What makes each particle different from the rest and provides a more organic look is the “randomness” associated with each parameter.
 In essence, creating a particle system means setting base physics parameters and then adding randomness to them.

 Your Particles2D node should now be emitting white points downward.

 A particle system uses a single texture (in the future this might be extended to animated textures via spritesheet).
 The texture is set via the relevant texture property:

 The time in seconds that every particle will stay alive.
 When lifetime ends, a new particle is created to replace it.

 When enabled, a Particles2D node will emit all of its particles once and then never again.

 Particle systems begin with zero particles emitted, then start emitting.
 This can be an inconvenience when loading a scene and systems like a torch, mist, etc. begin emitting the moment you enter.
 Preprocess is used to let the system process a given number of seconds before it is actually drawn the first time.